romainm13/BayesianBiostatistics/README.md

 **Topic**: *Statistical inference of gene networks from dynamic graphs*

-The approach used in this research project is to model gene interactions by graphs, whose structure will be determined by Bayesian inference.
-In order to obtain concrete results and to verify the soundness of the theory, we will implement codes in Python.
+The approach used in this research project is to model gene interactions using graph theory, with the structure of the graph being determined using Bayesian inference.

+We will implement our model using Python in order to obtain concrete results and verify the accuracy of our approach.

+By using a combination of graph theory and Bayesian inference, we aim to gain a better understanding of the complex relationships between genes and their interactions.

 ## Bibliography: